 Selling in the UK is relatively straightforward.
 Exporting is another matter altogether, because you then have to worry about a whole lot more, including logistics, regulations, stronger packaging and so on.

-You do have the option of using a freight forwarder or agent, who can sort out a lot of the paperwork and regulatory compliance issues for you; the downside is that you will have to pay them, and that could seriously cut into your profits.
+You do have the option of using a freight forwarder or agent, who can sort out a lot of the paperwork and regulatory compliance issues for you; the downside is that you will have to pay them – and that could seriously cut into your profits.

-1 Exporting to the EU
+1. Changes on exporting to the EU

-2 Exporting to countries outside of the EU
+2. Exporting to countries outside of the EU

-a Commodity codes
+a) Commodity codes

 The first thing you need to do is to get the commodity code for your product – you can see the list by clicking here.
 It’s pretty comprehensive; for example, if you’re looking to export false beards made out of human or animal hair, your code will be 6704.

 A commodity code determines levels of duty and tax that you’ll need to pay, plus lets you know whether you’re going to need an export licence.
 It is your responsibility to make sure all this is right, even if you’re using an agent.